-Counseling Services staff can help you and your student clarify whether what he or she is experiencing is healthy and normal or represents a concern that could benefit from or require professional treatment.
+Counseling Services staff can help you and your student clarify whether what they are experiencing is healthy and developmental or represents a concern that could benefit from or require professional treatment.

 If a student is imminently suicidal or endangering their life, immediate action will be necessary.

-However, there are often gray areas where he or she may be resistant to the involvement of professional services.
+However, there are often gray areas where a student may be resistant to the involvement of professional services.
 In such a case, a counselor can help you figure out how to talk with your student about your concerns and, when indicated, encourage the scheduling of an appointment at the counseling center.

 Be Respectful of Your Student's Legal Rights

-Students are legally considered adults.
+Students 18 and over are legally considered adults.
 Therefore, we request that the student schedule their own appointments.
-While we can talk with you about your concern for your student, ethical and legal requirements for confidentiality require that we would only be able to share specific information about your student’s attendance at sessions, issues or treatment recommendations only if he or she has signed a written release allowing us to do so.
+While we can talk with you about your concern for your student, ethical and legal requirements for confidentiality require that we would only be able to share specific information about your student’s attendance at sessions, issues or treatment recommendations only if they have signed a written release allowing us to do so.

 Easing the Transition to College Life

 There are many things you can do before college to ensure your student's successful transition to university life.
 Counseling Services does not provide long term care.
-If you have concerns about his or her mental health, or if there are ongoing psychiatric issues that require long-term counseling, contact us in advance for referrals for local psychiatry, community counselors or other treatment providers.
+If you have concerns about your students mental health, or if there are ongoing psychiatric issues that require long-term counseling, contact us in advance for referrals for local psychiatry, community counselors or other treatment providers.

 Additionally, it may be helpful to: